CommaderDavid/Pierres-Bakery/ReadMe.md

       * **Input**: 2 bread, 3 pastry
       * **Output**: $5, $5
 ### Setup
+* Click on clone or download
+* Copy link to clipboard
+* Open your preferred terminal
-*
+* Navigate to `$cd Desktop`
+* Create a folder to house the copy: `$mkdir "Copy"`
+* Paste the link, (this is using github): `$git clone "Link"`
+* Navigate to the PierresBakeryTests folder
+* Run `dotnet restore` in the terminal
+* Navigate back to the PierresBakery folder
+* Run `dotnet build` then `dotnet run', and enjoy.
 ### Contact
-Contact me if you have any concerns or questions at
+Contact me if you have any concerns or questions at stealth259@gmail.com
 ### Known bugs
+There are no known bugs in this program
 ### License
+This program is lisensed under the MIT license.
 Copyright (c) 2020 _**David Boedigheimer**_